Getting Started with Blippit Boards: Complete Launch Guide

 • organisational development

 Step 3.
-Model “what good looks like”
+Modeling “what a good one looks like”

-Create one or two example boards that show:
+An admin or other early adopter in school will hopefully have created one or two example boards that show:

 • photos or videos of real classroom moments